 And many investors have asked the question.
 For many of these companies that have been very, very successful during the pandemic, what does the next phase look like?
 I would like to take a look at your economic impact report.

-So collectively, if you consider the Shopify merchant base as a single entity, they would be the largest workforce in the world.
+So collectively, if you consider the Shopify merchant base as a single entity, they would have the largest workforce in the world.
 So look, when the pandemic hit and physical stores closed, all of these physical retailers came to Shopify to open online retail very quickly.
 And they started selling online using us.

 And for the most part, we were the most popular place for them.
 But now that things are reopening and retail is rebalancing and physical retail is reopening, those same retailers are asking us to help them with their physical retail needs.
 And so we actually believe that the future of retail isn’t just online, it’s not just offline.
 It’ll be everywhere consumers want to buy, which is why you hear Shopify talk about our partnerships and integrations with Facebook and Instagram and TikTok and Spotify and Google.